≡ Menu

 Costa Mesa, CA 92628

-Since 1992, students at OCC have had the opportunity to earn an Associate’s degree in Diagnostic Medical Sonography, which is a full-time, 5 semester program.
+Programs Offered: Since 1992, students at OCC have had the opportunity to earn an Associate’s degree in Diagnostic Medical Sonography, which is a full-time, 5-semester program.

-Applicants must complete the Allied Health A010 course at OCC prior to applying to the program.
-Click here to see the DMS catalog and an overview of the program.
+Prerequisites: Applicants must complete the Allied Health A010 course at OCC prior to applying to the program.

 Sacramento Ultrasound Institute